grapl-security/grapl/docs/setup/local.md

 Log in with the password "graplpassword".
 Once logged in, you'll see a directory with files that will be used later in the tutorial.

-The lenses page will show one lens.
-A lens associates a risk with some kind of correlation point - in this case, an asset.

 ![](https://static.wixstatic.com/media/aa91b3_2a9a44851cdf4ebb8703ae76af72b192~mv2.png/v1/fill/w_1480,h_455,al_c,q_90,usm_0.66_1.00_0.01/aa91b3_2a9a44851cdf4ebb8703ae76af72b192~mv2.webp)

-In the other window, navigate to localhost:1234 to connect to the Engagement UX.
+***Logging In to Grapl Engagement UX:***
+Navigate to localhost:1234, and enter the following credentials into the login form:
+Username: grapluser
+Password: graplpassword

 The Engagement UX displays risks in our environment.
 Credentials are not needed when running Grapl locally, just click the ‘submit’ button to get started!

 After logging in, you’ll be redirected to the Grapl UI.
 The Lenses section will show one lens which associates a risk with some kind of correlation point - in this case, an asset.